kevin820606/AOC2021/README.md

 # Advent of Code 2021
 - Website: https://adventofcode.com/2021

-My first time try to solve advent of code in Python.
+My first time try to solve advent of code in Python and R.